 Life can be such an adventure.
 Simple day-to-day activities can yield gold–unexpected finds and excitement.

 I went to Home Depot a few weeks ago for the usual reasons people go there; it was just one of my chores for the day.
-I was ambling around pushing my larger-than-I-am shopping cart they provide for customers when I turned down a random aisle.
+I was ambling around pushing one of their larger-than-I-am shopping carts when I turned down a random aisle.
 In front of me was Watson, this beautiful English Setter as his owner informed me.
 I had never met an English Setter before.

 Watson was as sweet and gentle as he was beautiful.
 He was also like flypaper, attracting practically every shopper who was lucky enough to turn down that enchanted aisle where he was holding court.
 Watson brought strangers together as they oohed and awed over him, petted him, asked questions about him, and interacted with each other over their shared experience.

 Watson’s owner, or should I say the fortunate person allowed to accompany him on the other end of the leash, told the gathering crowd that Watson was a therapy dog, visiting inhabitants at places such as senior homes and hospitals to bestow his calm and magnificence upon them.